gterzian/automata/conversation_summary.md

 3. Renderer joins encoder thread handle
 4. Clean termination

+### Texture Swapping

+Instead of creating a new texture every frame, the renderer owns two `Option<Arc<wgpu::Texture>>` called `presenting` and `rendering`, both initially `None` and lazily created.
+After rendering, they are swapped with `std::mem::swap(&mut presenting, &mut rendering)`, and `SceneState::Updated` clones the Arc (not the texture data).
+This avoids per-frame allocation overhead—only two textures are created total, and they are efficiently reused.
+GIF capture uses `presenting.as_ref().unwrap()` to access the just-presented texture.

 ### Code Quality

 **User**: "remove prints(except the two re missed frame). `GifEncodeState::Encoding` at the top of the encoder is unreachable(or should be)."